 L'Annee Philologique: A bibliographic database of scholarly works relating to all aspects of ancient Greek and Roman civilizations.
 Its subjects are Greek and Latin literature and linguistics, including early Christian texts and patristics, Greek and Roman history, art, archaeology, philosophy, religion, mythology, music, science, and scholarly subspecialties such as numismatics, papyrology and epigraphy.

-LGBT Studies: LGBT Studies provides students and researchers across disciplines a multi-content perspective on the LGBT political, cultural and social movements throughout the twentieth century and into the present day.
+LGBT Thought and Culture: LGBT Studies provides students and researchers across disciplines a multi-content perspective on the LGBT political, cultural and social movements throughout the twentieth century and into the present day.

 Library, Information Science, & Technology Abstracts (LISTA): Library, Information Science & Technology Abstracts with Full Text indexes more than 560 core journals, nearly 50 priority journals, and nearly 125 selective journals; plus books, research reports and proceedings.
 This database also contains full text for more than 300 journals.
 Subject coverage includes librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.
 Coverage in the database extends back as far as the mid-1960s.